 Stoves and Heaters

-If you’re looking for alternative heating methods, EBS has what you need.
-Heating oil and propane have risen in price over the last five years and many people are installing a supplementary alternative-heating source in their homes to keep the temperature up and the costs down.
-EBS has stoves and heaters fueled by coal, wood pellets, bio-bricks, and electricity.
-If you’re looking for better ways to heat your home this winter, stop by an EBS store near you and let us help you make the change.
+If you’re looking for alternative heating methods, we have what you need.
+A supplementary alternative-heating source in your home can help you keep the temperature up and the costs down.
+We have stoves and heaters fueled by coal, wood pellets, bio-bricks, and electricity.
+If you’re looking for better ways to heat your home this winter, stop by a store near you and let us help you make the change.

 Types of Alternative Heaters